-- Vocal Evolution: John K. stopped pitch-shifting Ren's voice on Adult Party Cartoon because he couldn't figure out how to make it sound like it did on the original show.
+- Vocal Evolution: John K. stopped pitch-shifting Ren's voice because he couldn't figure out how to make it sound like it did on the original show.

-- Vomit Indiscretion Shot: The camera never cuts away when Ren's mother vomited in "Ren Seeks Help."
+- Vomit Indiscretion Shot: The camera never cuts away when Ren's mother vomits in "Ren Seeks Help".

 - Work Info Title: The title lets you know that this show is an "Adult Party Cartoon".